ServicePlanningPech/prayer-diary/docs/fix_foreign_key_issue.md

 4. **No Foreign Key Error**: Completely avoids the problematic query that was causing the error

 This pattern is widely used in production systems for handling notifications and background tasks.

+## Troubleshooting Common Issues

+### "Table notification_queue doesn't exist"

+If you see this error, you need to run the SQL script to create the table first.

+### "New row violates row-level security policy"

+This happens when:
+1. The RLS policy doesn't allow the current user to insert records
+2. You're not properly authenticated when making the request

+Solution: Make sure you run the SQL with the `Anyone can insert notifications` policy, and that you're logged in when testing.

+### "Foreign key constraint violation"

+If you get an error about the foreign key constraint between `admin_id` and `profiles`, ensure that:
+1. The admin IDs you're using actually exist in the profiles table
+2. You're not trying to insert notifications for non-existent admins

+## Next Steps

+For a complete email notification system, you'll need:

+1. A server component that can securely send emails (Supabase Edge Functions or a dedicated server)
+2. A background process to pick up notifications from the queue and process them
+3. Error handling for failed email deliveries

+This requires a bit more server-side setup, but the queue-based approach makes it reliable and scalable.